msarilar/EDEngineer/README.md

 ### Install

-Install the [setup.exe](https://cdn.rawgit.com/msarilar/EDEngineer/master/EDEngineer/releases/setup.exe) which will download the published application on github.
-It will check for update each time the application is started.
+Install the [setup.exe](https://cdn.rawgit.com/msarilar/EDEngineer/master/EDEngineer/releases/setup.exe) which will download the published application on github (it will check for update each time the application is started).
+Launch the game in windowed mode, launch EDEngineer.
+Change the shortcut if ctrl+F10 does not suit you (right click the tasktray icon to do so) and fix the cargo/materials/data numbers (by comparing counters one by one ; it's kind of tedious I agree, but it's a one time only operation!).

 ### Features